Divya777777/2d_map_to_gazebo_world/2d_to_world/README.md

 ### 1. Prerequisites & Dependencies

-Ensure you have ROS 2 (Humble, Iron, Jazzy, or compatible) and Gazebo Harmonic installed.
+Ensure you have ROS 2 (Humble) and Gazebo Harmonic installed.
 This package requires several Python libraries and ROS 2 packages.
 You can install the Python dependencies using pip:

 ```bash
 pip install numpy Pillow scikit-image scipy PyYAML